awsdocs/amazon-sagemaker-developer-guide/doc_source/train-warm-pools.md

 ### Using the Amazon SageMaker console<a name="train-warm-pools-how-to-use-sagemaker-console"></a>

-You cannot create or update a warm pool through the console, but you can use the console to check the warm pool status and billable time of specific training jobs\.
-You can also use the console to see which matching training job reused the warm pool\.
+Through the console, you can create a warm pool, release a warm pool, or check the warm pool status and billable time of specific training jobs\.
+You can also see which matching training job reused a warm pool\.

 1. Open the [Amazon SageMaker console](https://console.aws.amazon.com/ec2/) and choose **Training jobs** from the navigation pane\.
-The warm pool status of each training job is visible in the **Warm pool status** column\.
+If applicable, the warm pool status of each training job is visible in the **Warm pool status** column and the time left for an active warm pool is visible in the **Time left** column\.

+1. To create a training job that uses a warm pool from the console, choose **Create training job**\.
+Then, be sure to specify a value for the **Keep alive period** field when configuring your training job resources\.
+This value must be an integer between 1 and 3600, which represents duration of time in seconds\.

+1. To release a warm pool from the console, select a specific training job and choose **Release cluster** from the **Actions **dropdown menu\.
-1. Select a training job ID for more information\.

-1. Scroll down to the **Warm pool status** section to find the warm pool status, the time left if the warm pool status is `Available`, the warm pool billable seconds, and the name of the training job that reused the warm pool if the warm pool status is `Reused`\.
+1. To see more information about a warm pool, choose a training job name\.
+In the job details page, scroll down to the **Warm pool status** section to find the warm pool status, the time left if the warm pool status is `Available`, the warm pool billable seconds, and the name of the training job that reused the warm pool if the warm pool status is `Reused`\.

 ### Using the low\-level SageMaker APIs<a name="train-warm-pools-how-to-use-low-level-apis"></a>